 I don't really waste my time on growing things that I can get in my grocery store in good quality.
 You know, there are a lot of things I could grow, but I choose to use my time differently.
 The grocery store has good quality, fresh produce and I trust them to provide nutritious, safe food.
 Enough said.

 So these days, I start my morning with a cup of coffee in hand, watering my containers and pulling a weed or two, while listening to the purple martins calling and chattering to each other.
-That is a blogpost in itself--my grandma loved purple martins!
+That is a post in itself--my grandma loved purple martins!
 I do too, and as I enjoy my garden and the birds in the morning in the spring, I think of my grandma and the heritage she bestowed on us--to love digging in the dirt, growing delicious vegetables and being proud of what we produce!